Monero logo

 The max transaction version is 1 up to hard fork 4 then the max is 22.

-The minimum tx version is 1 up till version 6 then if the number of un-mixable inputs is 0 the minimum is 2 otherwise 13 so a version 1 transaction is allowed if the amount it's spending does not have enough outputs with the same amount to mix with.
+The minimum tx version is 1 up until version 6 then if the number of un-mixable inputs is 0 the minimum is 2 otherwise 13 so a version 1 transaction is allowed if the amount it's spending does not have enough outputs with the same amount to mix with.

 Transaction Size